hardaker/draft-pwouters-powerbind/README.md

    This document introduces a new DNSKEY flag called DELEGATION_ONLY.
-   When this flag is set on a DNSKEY with its Secure Entry Point (SEP) bit set - that is the DNSKEY is a Key Signing Key (KSK) - the zone owner commits to not sign any data aside from its records at the apex of the zone and delegation records for its children.
+   When this flag is set on a DNSKEY with its Secure Entry Point (SEP) bit set, the zone owner commits to not sign any data that crosses a label down in the hierarchy.
 This commits a parent in the DNS hierarchy to only publish signed DS records and unsigned glue records (NS and A/AAAA) for its child zones.
-It will no longer be able to ignore (or briefly delete, see below) a child delegation and publish data beyond its own label by pretending the next label is not a zone cut.
+It will no longer be able to ignore (or briefly delete, see below) a child delegation and publish data crossing zone labels by pretending the next label is not a zone cut.

    For such a parent to take over data that belongs to its child zone, it has two choices.
-It can (temporarily) remove its own DNSKEY DELEGATION_ONLY flag or it can replace the NS and DS records of its child zone with its own data (destinations and key references) so it can sign DNS data that belongs to its own child zone.
+It can (temporarilly) remove its own DNSKEY DELEGATION_ONLY flag or it can replace the NS and DS records of its child zone with its own data (destinations and key references) so it can sign DNS data that belongs to its own child zone.
 However, both of these actions cannot be hidden, thus exposing such malicious behavior when combined with DNSSEC Transparency logs.

+   A zone that publishes a DNSKEY with the DELEGATION_ONLY flag also signifies that it is not expecting its own parent to skip it, thereby bypassing its DELEGATION_ONLY flag.

+Wouters & Hardaker      Expires October 31, 2020                [Page 5]

+Internet-Draft           Delegation Only DNSKEYs              April 2020

-4.1.  _underscore label exception
+5.  _underscore label exception

    Some protocols, such as the DANE protocol [RFC6698] use a number of labels that start with an underscore (_) prefix to publish information about the zone itself.
-For example, the TLSA record for example.com is published at the location _443._tcp.example.com.
+For example, the TLSA record for www.example.com is published at the location _443._tcp.www.example.com.

-Wouters & Hardaker      Expires October 30, 2020                [Page 5]

-Internet-Draft           Delegation Only DNSKEYs              April 2020

 These records are semantically part of the zone itself and are not delegated child zones.
-Any chain of labels consisting of only labels each starting with an underscore (_) under the apex of the zone is not considered to violate the DELEGATION_ONLY flag limitation of being DELEGATION_ONLY, as this data is logically part of the zone itself and is never meant to be interpreted as an independent delegated child zone.
+Any chain of labels that each start with an underscore (_) is not considered to violate the DELEGATION_ONLY flag limitation of being DELEGATION_ONLY, as this data is logically part of the zone itself and is never meant to be interpreted as an independent delegated child zone.

-4.2.
-Parent Zone Transparency
+6. Parental Transparency

    A parent zone, such as the root zone, a TLD or any public suffix list delegation point, that has published a key with the DELEGATION_ONLY